The ultimate spring-cleaning guide for your car

 Clean your car’s exterior at Tommy’s Express!

 Sure, you can pull your car onto the grass (to keep soap suds out of your local storm drain), buy some (vehicle-safe!) soaps and brushes, learn the two-bucket cleaning technique (to prevent scratching), and invest in vehicle wax and tire shine while you’re at it.

 Or, if you don’t like water spots and you have other plans this weekend, you can take just a few minutes and visit your local Tommy’s Express for a top-to-bottom wash that’s convenient, safe, and incredibly affordable—especially with a WORKS level TommyClub subscription, available on-demand with the Tommy’s Express app.

-We guarantee your car will look and feel better than ever—clean, shiny, dry, and ready for whatever springtime adventures are waiting for you!
+We guarantee your car will look and feel better than ever—clean, shiny, dry, and ready for whatever springtime adventures await you!